 On top of that, one in 100 children has celiac disease.
 Celiac disease is not an allergy; rather it’s an autoimmune disease.
 That said, people with celiac disease must avoid a protein called gluten, which is found in products containing wheat, barley, rye and spelt.
-Due to its large prevalence, celiac disease is one of the most common disorders and a lifelong affliction that, unlike some food allergies, children will never outgrow.
+Celiac disease is one of the most common disorders and a lifelong affliction that, unlike some food allergies, children will never outgrow.

 Halloween is a time for children to have fun while enjoying yummy treats.
-While the ritual might seem fun and innocent, for these millions of children suffering from food allergies and/or celiac disease, getting candy riddled with nuts and gluten is a nightmare.
+While the ritual might seem innocent, for the millions of children suffering from food allergies and/or celiac disease, getting candy riddled with nuts and gluten is a nightmare.

 As you can imagine, most Halloween candies contain some sort of allergen.
 An innocent Snickers, Twix or Twizzlers can wreak havoc in children with food allergies or celiac disease.

-Thanks goodness for the Teal Pumpkin Project, an initiative to make trick-or-treating more accessible and inclusive to all children, regardless of what they can or cannot eat.
+That’s where the Teal Pumpkin Project shines.
+It’s an initiative to make trick-or-treating more accessible and inclusive to all children, regardless of what they can or cannot eat.

-When you put a teal pumpkin on your patio, it means you’re offering children with food allergies a non-food treat (or allergy-friendly treat – see below).
+When you put a teal pumpkin on your patio, it means you’re offering children with food allergies a non-food treat or allergy-friendly treat.

 Here is what you need to do to participate in the Teal Pumpkin Project:

-You can turn your own pumpkin teal with a little paint (makes for a super fun project with the kids), or simply purchase a reusable official teal pumpkin from Michaels for less than $15.
-I also have seen unofficial teal pumpkins at other craft stores as well as at Target and Walmart too.
+You can turn your own pumpkin teal with a little paint (makes for a fun project with the kids), or simply purchase a reusable teal pumpkin for less than $20.

 It’s okay to have both an orange pumpkin and teal pumpkin.
 This just signals that you have both allergy-friendly and regular Halloween treats to hand out.